awsdocs/aws-directory-service-admin-guide/doc_source/ad_connector_launching_instance.md

    1. For **Auto\-assign Public IP**, choose **Enable**\.

-      For more information about public and private IP addressing, see [Amazon EC2 Instance IP Addressing](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/using-instance-addressing.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+      For more information about public and private IP addressing, see [Amazon EC2 instance IP addressing](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/using-instance-addressing.html) in the *Amazon EC2 User Guide for Windows Instances*\.

    1. For **Domain join directory**, choose your domain from the list\.
-**Note**
-This option is only available for Windows instances\.
-Linux instances must be manually joined to the directory as explained in [Manually Join a Linux Instance](join_linux_instance.md)\.

    1. For **IAM role**, do one of the following: